deepbsd/deepbsd.github.io/_posts/2021-09-23-Learning_Bash.markdown

 # Keep Pieces Small, But Small Pieces Together Can Form Big Pieces

-One of the first principles of Unix is that programs are designed to do small, very specific things, but that these small programs can be joined together to do large, sophisticated jobs using Unix plumbing.
+One of the first principles of Unix is that programs are designed to be small and do very specific things, but that these small programs can be joined together to do large, sophisticated jobs using Unix plumbing.

 UNIX plumbing is a way of talking about redirecting input and output on the terminal.
 The notion of data flowing in a direction from one thing to another thing is not new.